PhotoNotes Compatibility Lookup - Canon EOS 5D and Canon Speedlite 430EX II.

 Flash head movement.

-The flash units head can both tilt and swivel and can swivel 180 degrees both left and right with a handy single catch to release the tilt and swivel motions (most tilt/swivel flash units have two catches).
+The flash units head can both tilt and swivel with a handy single catch to release the tilt and swivel motions (most tilt/swivel flash units have two catches).
 The head has a flip-out diffuser panel which can diffuse light up to a focal length of 14mm.
-It also has the ability to tilt downwards for macro shots.
-Finally, the unit has a pull-out catchlight panel thats separate from the diffuser panel.

 Flash exposure compensation (FEC).

-The flash unit has flash exposure compensation (FEC) controls on the back panel in the form of a control dial.
+The flash unit has flash exposure compensation (FEC) controls on the back panel.
 Note that these controls override any FEC settings on the camera body.

 The flash units red autofocus assist light covers all nine autofocus points on the camera.
-The AF assist light has a range of 0.6-10 metres at centre; 0.6-5m periphery.
+The AF assist light has a range of 0.8-7 metres.

-The flash is also capable of acting as a wireless E-TTL slave (being controlled by a wireless E-TTL master flash unit) when this camera is equipped with another master flash unit.
+This flash unit is capable of acting as a wireless E-TTL slave (being controlled by a wireless E-TTL master flash unit) when this camera is equipped with a master flash unit.
+However, since the flash unit is not capable of operating as a master, and since the camera is not capable of controlling an E-TTL slave unit without a master flash unit, this particular combination will not support wireless operation.

-Both camera and flash support wireless E-TTL wireless ratios, so this feature is also available.
+Both camera and flash support wireless E-TTL wireless ratios, but youll need a wireless E-TTL master unit to make it work.

 Flash sync shutter speed (X sync) and FP (high speed sync) mode.